Planning checklists to help businesses reopen and be COVIDSafe

 The determinations inserted a temporary new Schedule X into these 99 awards, which provided 2 weeks of unpaid pandemic leave and the ability to take twice as much annual leave at half their normal pay if their employer agreed.
 Schedule X in each award was initially due to end on 30 June 2020.

 On 30 June 2020, the Commission extended Schedule X in some awards.
-There are different end dates for the extended unpaid pandemic leave and annual leave provisions in each award.
+The current end date for the extended unpaid pandemic leave and annual leave provisions for most awards is 31 December 2021.

 ATO – deferred GST on imports

 As an importer, the deferred goods and services tax (DGST) scheme allows you to defer payment of GST on all taxable imports into Australia.
 You need to apply to the ATO for approval.

 Agriculture & Fisheries: International Freight Support (IFAM) measures

 Through the IFAM, the government is partially offsetting the cost of airfreight – reducing airfreight and freight forwarding costs for exporters and ensuring you can get your produce on flights and to internal customers quickly.